 In 2003 and 2004, Olympia Center vaguely approximated the sounds of Luna or The Velvet Underground.
 Its short-lived, detached and mellow countenance surfaced in SF’s SoMa art party circuit, and a clean-sounding four-song EP was produced from a roughly eight-song repertoire.

-From 2004 to 2008 Black Box Recorder / What X is Trying to Say came forth as an indie-rock trio with no discernable penchant for label-hunting, yet were able to secure gigs at several fine coastal California venues based on 14 songs, only four of which were properly produced and pressed into an EP.
+From 2004 to 2008 Black Box Recorder / What X is Trying to Say emerged as a trio with no discernible penchant for label-hunting, yet were able to secure gigs at a choice selection of coastal California venues based on 14 songs — only four of which were properly produced and pressed into an EP.
 The band played live shows and parties in San Francisco, was booked as a supporting act in Los Angeles and San Diego, and recorded at the Death Star-like Center of the Mile studio in SF’s Mission District using gear that was originally commissioned by George Lucas at Skywalker Sound, before the cinema scene went completely digital.

 With all former projects now dissolved, I maintain a dedicated studio in San Francisco and collaborate with various musicians, fill time with solo experimentation and seek future formation under the auspices of a sonic entity dubbed Lights in Satellites.